OpenTranslationBible/open-bible/en-GB/43.John/md/john-01.md

 ## John 1:35

-The next day John was there again with two of his disciples.
+The subsequent day, John was present again with two of his disciples.

 ## John 1:36